Skip to content

 map()

-Transform every row across all pages into a value.
+Transform rows in the configured scan range into values.
 Returns a flat array.
 Execution is parallel within each page by default (safe for reads).
+Increase maxPages to map beyond the first page.
 Call stop() to halt after the current page finishes.

 WARNING